VEX Robotics

-VEX Robotics is one of the main robotics programs for elementary through university students, and a subset of Innovation First International.
-The VEX Robotics competitions and programs are oversaw by the Robotics Education & Competition Foundation (RECF).
-In April 2018, VEX Robotics Competition was named the largest robotics competition in the world by Guinness World Records.'
-There are four leagues of VEX Robotics competitions designed for different age groups and skill levels:
+VEX Robotics is a robotics program for elementary through university students, and a subset of Innovation First International.
+The VEX Robotics competitions and programs were overseen by the Robotics Education & Competition Foundation (RECF) until May 2026, when VEX split from the foundation and created the Global Robotics & Science Foundation (GRSF) to oversee competition.
+VEX Robotics Competition was named the largest robotics competition in the world by Guinness World Records.'